 Julie is responsible for Client Administrative Services at Wilde Capital Management.
 Prior to joining WCM, Julie served as a Client Associate for Wells Fargo Advisors, one of the nation’s largest retail brokerages.
 She assisted financial advisors with asset management, estate and retirement planning, and brokerage and portfolio monitoring services.
 She performed various administrative functions for the advisors and branch management including preparing research and investment progress reports, providing correspondence for over 450 clients, and verifying that all forms and files met firm and federal regulatory standards.
 She established client accounts and processed federal wires, transfers in cash, securities, annuities, and mutual funds.
 Before joining Wells Fargo Advisors, Julie worked with United BioSource Corporation investigating patient benefits for coverage of pulmonary trial medications.
 She assisted patients, caregivers, and healthcare professionals in obtaining alternative funding options through charitable foundations and state and federal programs.

 Ms. Sorgi obtained a Bachelor’s of Science in Business Administration and Accounting from West Virginia University.
 She took a particular interest in studying and researching financial hedges, specifically through the use of derivatives such as options, future contracts, and swaps.
 In her personal life, Julie supports clean sustainable living and enjoys gardening her own fruits and vegetables as well as raising chickens and ducks for farm fresh eggs.
-Currently she is pursuing a Master’s in Business Administration at West Virginia University, where she also maintains a graduate assistantship and research position focusing on assessing financial institutions’ risk and capital adequacy ratios through the measurement of bank credit default swaps.
+She received her Master’s in Business Administration at West Virginia University, where she also maintained a graduate assistantship and research position focusing on assessing financial institutions’ risk and capital adequacy ratios through the measurement of bank credit default swaps.